 - Under Event Tags, click on Add Tag.
 This will show you a list of all the tags (and sub-tags) that you can add to a tagged post.

-To see the entire current tag hierarchy and subscribe (or unsubscribe) to a tag, do the following:
+To see the entire current tag hierarchy and subscribe (or unsubscribe) to a tag:

-- Click the My Interests sub-tab under Profile.
+- Click the My Interests menu item under Profile.

 - You will see all available tags, as well as all tags to which you have subscribed.
 You can subscribe/unsubscribe to tags from this page.